Originally scheduled for June, the event starts and finishes off Fayetteville’s Historic Downtown Square.

 The Arkansaw High Country Race follows the perimeter of the Arkansas High Country Route.
-Published in 2019 by the Adventure Cycling Association with support from the Arkansas Parks and Recreation Foundation, the route connects several of the State’s natural divisions in Central and Northwest Arkansas through a series of three gravel and paved road loops.
+Originally published in 2019 by the Adventure Cycling Association with support from the Arkansas Parks and Recreation Foundation, the 1030-mile route connects several of the state’s natural divisions in Central and Northwest Arkansas through a series of mixed gravel and paved road loops.

-Starting from Fayetteville, cyclists will traverse the Ozark Mountains east to the Buffalo National River Corridor, and then south into the Arkansas River Valley.
-From the River Valley, riders dip west through the Ouachita Mountains with sizeable climbs and rollercoaster ridges before climbing back north through the Ozark Mountains to the finish line in Fayetteville.
-Ultra-endurance athletes from across the country will gather at the Fayetteville Town Center on Friday evening, October 30, 2020, for mandatory pre-race meetings, guest panels, short-films and more – all open to the public.
+From Fayetteville, cyclists traverse the Ozark Mountains to the Buffalo National River Corridor, and into the Arkansas River Valley.
+From the River Valley riders dip through the Ouachita Mountains before climbing back through the Ozarks to the finish line in Fayetteville.
+Called the “High Country” for a reason, participants will climb over 80,000 feet during the race – the equivalent of summitting Mt.
+Everest… almost 3 times.